tarunkumarsagar/bulldozer-price-prediction/README.md

 Evaluation Metric: RMSLE is used as the evaluation metric to quantify the performance of the regression model.

 # Project Structure
-data/: Contains the dataset used for training and testing the model. notebooks/: Jupyter notebooks documenting the EDA, model development, and evaluation. src/: Python scripts containing modular code for data preprocessing, model training, and evaluation. requirements.txt: Lists the required Python packages for replicating the environment.
+data: Contains the dataset used for training and testing the model.

+notebooks: Jupyter notebooks documenting the EDA, model development, and evaluation.

+src: Python scripts containing modular code for data preprocessing, model training, and evaluation.

+requirements.txt: Lists the required Python packages for replicating the environment.

 # Getting Started